chess-ca/cfc-www-2020/content/cfc/organizations/above/index.en.md

 as the Member Federation for Canada.

 FIDE was founded June 20, 1924 during the (athletic) Olympics held in Paris, France.
-Canada was 1 of the 15 founding countries of FIDE (before USSR and USA joined).
+Canada was 1 of the 15 founding countries of FIDE (before USSR and USA).

 FIDE consists of (see [geography of chess](https://en.wikipedia.org/wiki/Geography_of_chess)):
 * Four (4) Continental organizations: [Africa](http://africa-chess.org/),